uraimo/SwiftyGPIO/README.md

 Once done, considering that at the moment the package manager is not available on ARM, you'll need to manually download Sources/SwiftyGPIO.swift:

     wget https://raw.githubusercontent.com/uraimo/SwiftyGPIO/master/Sources/SwiftyGPIO.swift

+For a sample project that uses the package manager retrieving SwiftyGPIO from GitHub check the **Examples** directory.

 In the same directory create and additional file that will contain the code of your application (e.g. main.swift), and once done compile with: